darrenbert73/cinestry/README.md

 ## Usage

-i.
-Type a movie name in the search bar and hit Enter
+1. Type a movie name in the search bar and hit Enter

-ii.
-Click a movie to see full details
+2. Click a movie to see full details

-iii.
-Toggle between light and dark themes using the switch
+3. Toggle between light and dark themes using the switch

 ## Technologies

-i.
-React & TypeScript
+1. React & TypeScript

-ii.
-Styled-components
+2. Styled-components

-iii.
-Axios for API requests
+3. Axios for API requests

-iv.
-OMDb API
+4. OMDb API

-v.
-Jest & React Testing Library for unit tests
+5. Jest & React Testing Library for unit tests

 ## Testing